Port Sulphur, Louisiana: Demographics

 In 2020, the CDP had a population of 1,677.

+Government and infrastructure

+The United States Postal Service operates a post office.

 Education

 Plaquemines Parish School Board operates the public schools of the parish.
+The district formerly had an office in Port Sulphur.

-It is served by South Plaquemines Elementary School in Port Sulphur and South Plaquemines High School in Buras.
+It is served by South Plaquemines Elementary School in Port Sulphur; and South Plaquemines High School in Empire, near Buras.

 Prior to 2005 Port Sulphur High School (PK-12) served the community, but Hurricane Katrina damaged the original building.

+The Plaquemines Parish Library maintains the Port Sulphur Branch.